-The Canon 24-105mm f4 is a true master of versatility with an incredibly useful 24mm focal length on the wide end, with some really nice reach with 105mm on the telephoto end.
+The Canon 24-105mm f4 is a true master of versatility.
+Its 24mm focal length is incredibly useful on the wide end and has some really nice reach with 105mm on the telephoto end.

-Walking around, shooting landscape photography, travel photography, HDR, or events, you can use this lens in just about any situation.
-Build quality is really nice, color, contrast, and sharpness are very good and there are no serious flaws other than some minor chromatic aberrations in the corners and some distortion.
+You can use this lens in just about any situation, whether you’re walking around, shooting landscape photography, travel photography, HDR, or events.
+The build quality is nice, and the color, contrast, and sharpness are very good.
+There are no serious flaws besides minor chromatic aberrations in the corners and some distortion.
 It’s the perfect high-end kit lens.

 Lens Stats